-Members' commutation factors at the termination date can be calculated by interpolating between the factors in the tables above, based on the member's age in years and complete months at termination date.
+Members' commutation factors at the termination date can be calculated by interpolating between the factors in these tables, based on the member's age in years and complete months at termination date.

-Category B1 pension amount can be determined using the above factors.
+${\it Category \ B1 \ pension \ amount \ can \ be \ determined \ using \ these \ factors.}$

-Category A3 pension amount can be determined using the above factors adjusted by an early retirement factor in accordance with the rules of the Plan (i.e. 3 percent p.a. prior to age 65 or age 60 for females who joined the Plan prior to 1 September 1986).
+Category A3 pension amount can be determined using these factors adjusted by an early retirement factor in accordance with the rules of the Plan (i.e. 3 percent p.a. prior to age 65 or age 60 for females who joined the Plan prior to 1 September 1986).

-These factors should be used to determine the annual pension equivalent of Defined Benefit MRB (DB MRB).
+These factors should be used to determine the annual pension equivalent of Defined Benefit Minimum Requisite Benefit (DB MRB).
 The annual pension equivalent of the DB MRB should be compared to the annual pension under the rules of the Plan to ensure that the members will receive at least the MRB at termination where a member elects to receive part or full pension.